 Wow.
 This truly is mind-blowing and totally eye-opening.

 In the post, which is full of comments from parents whose kids have symptoms similar to to Kian’s, Yazdani writes that her only regret is that she didn’t know of any this sooner, and she wonders why no one told her about this in her 12 years of parenting.
 She urges any parent whose kids has any of these symptoms to go to an ENT specialist ASAP to check things out.

 “If any of this is raising red flags in your mind, if this sounds like your child, if your child has been diagnosed with ADHD, please see an ENT and get a sleep study,” Yazdani writes.
 “It may just change your life.”

-Obviously, don’t self-diagnose this yourself, but if you have a kid with these symptoms, it’s definitely worth going to a doctor and checking it out.
-Your child deserves to live a happy and health life, and getting a proper diagnosis and treatment for whatever they are dealing with can make a world of difference.
+Obviously you should never self-diagnose, but if you have a kid with these symptoms, it’s definitely worth going to a doctor and checking it out.
+Your child deserves to live a happy and healthy life, and getting a proper diagnosis and treatment for whatever they are dealing with can make a world of difference.